marko-kriskovic/JavaCroWorkshop/README.md

 <img width="526" height="316" alt="image" src="https://github.com/user-attachments/assets/6cc69732-60f4-443e-b200-4f50a02d8554" />

 6. Add Agile CRM, select createContact action
-7. Here are the credentials:
-- domain: bytechef
-- email: connector-dev@bytechef.io
-- REST API Key: t6cbv1vc4g8s1lrk923ksk7p22
-8. Add a new Logger component; Info action
+7. Add a new Logger component; Info action
-9. Fill in all the Properties:
+8. Fill in all the Properties:

  a.
 Simulate an output instead of the connection (click the Upload Sample Output Data and paste [this](https://github.com/marko-kriskovic/JavaCroWorkshop/blob/main/bytechef-workflows/output/infobip.json))